Algebras of Information. An Axiomatic Foundation: Conditional independence structures

-then $(T,\lambda)$ is called a join tree. \end{definition} Join trees have been considered in relational database theory \cite{beeri83,maier83} and, under varying names, also in local computation theory for uncertainty calculi, in particular Bayesian networks, see for instance \cite{lauritzenspiegelhalter88,cowell99,shenoyshafer90}, but exclusively in the multivariate framework.
-In this case, we have $\lambda(v) \bot_L \lambda(u) \vert \lambda(w)$ if and only if $\lambda(v) \wedge \lambda(u) \leq \lambda(w)$.
-This is called the running intersection property.
-The present definition has been adapted from the multivariate framework.
+Join trees have been considered in relational database theory \cite{beeri83,maier83} and, under varying names, also in local computation theory \cite{lauritzenspiegelhalter88,cowelletal99,shenoyshafer90}, but only in the multivariate setting.
+In this case the cocept of a join tree is also connected with a diversity of graphical modeling tools for representing conditional independence.
+In the case of a multivariate model, or more generally a commutative information algebra, we have $\lambda(u) \bot_L \lambda(v) \vert \lambda(w)$ if and only if $\lambda(u) \wedge \lambda(v) \leq \lambda(w)$.
+This is the well-know running intersection property of join trees.
+In our general case however, $(Q,\leq)$ is not necessarily a lattice, hence meet may not exist, but Definition \ref{def:JoinTree} above catches the essence of the concept of a join tree.